pingcap/docs-cn/sql/character-set-support.md

 FROM INFORMATION_SCHEMA.SCHEMATA WHERE SCHEMA_NAME = 'db_name';
 ```

-## Table Character Set and Collation
+## Table character set and collation

 You can use the following statement to specify the character set and collation for tables: